Skip to main content

 When should I use the CoreAlign?

 The CoreAlign is now sold by Balanced Body as a piece of Pilates equipment, but a physical therapist invented it during his work with stroke patients.
 That therapist, Dr. Jonathan Hoffman, figured out that stroke patients benefited from working on opposite sides of their body independently, which is exactly what the CoreAlign allows you to do.
 It is ideal for balance and gait training, as well as strengthening and mobilizing your feet.
-Also, most of the movements you would perform on a CoreAlign are based on the principles of Pilates, so it is often featured in Pilates classes.
+Additionally, most of the movements performed on a CoreAlign are based on the principles of Pilates, which is why it is often featured in Pilates classes.

-If you are new to Pilates equipment and have trouble standing for extended periods, the CoreAlign might not be the best machine for you.
+If you are new to Pilates equipment and struggle with standing for extended periods, the CoreAlign may not be the best machine for you.
 Additionally, anyone with upper back pain or a shoulder condition/injury should probably opt for the reformer since you do not have to hold onto a ladder for a long time.
 If you have an acute knee injury, which might not respond as well to the CoreAlign, an instructor can work around that with you in a private session.

 What other equipment can I use?

 Now you know more about the differences between the reformer and the CoreAlign.
-Both are great tools to promote proper posture, alignment, balance, stability, and flexibility, all core Pilates principles.
+Both are great tools for promoting proper posture, alignment, balance, stability, and flexibility —core principles of Pilates.
 Ideally, in a class environment, you could use many pieces of equipment together to promote a well-rounded experience, including the chair, tower, and barrel.

 Pilates can be a lifelong movement practice and can be adapted for any age group.
-We offer a variety of Pilates and CoreAlign classes at EW Motion Therapy, and we always cap our classes at four participants so that everyone can have an individualized experience.
-If you are interested in trying Pilates, click the button below to download our answers to 20 frequently-asked Pilates questions.
+We offer a variety of Pilates and CoreAlign classes at EW Motion Therapy, and we cap our classes at four participants to ensure everyone receives an individualized experience.
+If you are interested in trying Pilates, click the button below to download our answers to 20 frequently asked Pilates questions.

 New call-to-action